tbhanson/imap-utilities/README.md

 tokens expire after 7 days.
 Once everything works, publish the app in the Cloud Console (OAuth consent screen → Publish App) to get permanent tokens.

-### Known contacts (optional)
+### Known contacts

-Create `~/.imap_secrets/known-contacts` with email addresses of people whose mail you want to keep — one address per line, `#` for comments:
+Create `~/.imap_secrets/known-contacts` with email addresses of people whose mail you want to keep.
+Lines starting with `#` serve as category headers — all addresses below a header belong to that category:

 ```
-# Family
+# family
 mom@example.com
 dad@example.com

-# Friends
+# friends
 alice@example.org
+bob@example.com

+# written to 10 or more times
+carol@work.com
 ```

 Matching is case-insensitive.
-See also `suggest-contacts.rkt` below for a way to bootstrap this file from your sent mail.
+Categories are used by `find-unread.rkt` to filter results (e.g. `--category family`).
+See `suggest-contacts.rkt` below for a way to bootstrap this file from your sent mail.

 ### Run tests